Baggage Shipping to The Philippines

 If you choose to send any of the above please ensure you package the item appropriately, for example a TV inside a suitcase is not appropriate.

 There are many different reasons for visiting the Philippines.
-You can take in its luscious landscapes and diverse wildlife, enjoy a beach holiday on its stunning white-sand beaches, enjoy pampering treatments at spas, go shopping in some of the world’s largest malls, or enjoy outdoor activities such as diving, snorkeling, kayaking, canoeing, windsurfing and golf.
+You can take in its luscious landscapes and diverse wildlife, enjoy a beach vacation on its stunning white-sand beaches, enjoy pampering treatments at spas, go shopping in some of the world’s largest malls, or enjoy outdoor activities such as diving, snorkeling, kayaking, canoeing, windsurfing and golf.

 Among the beautiful landscapes of the Philippines are the rice terraces of the Philippine Cordilleras, a UNESCO World Heritage Site.
 Beaches to enjoy include White Beach in Boracay – one of the most well-known in the Philippines and rated as one of the top ten beaches in the world.
 Three of the ten largest shopping malls in the world are in the Philippines: SM Megamall, SM North Edsa and SM Mall of Asia, making the Philippines a shopper’s paradise.
-This is compounded by the fact that the Philippines is an inexpensive place to shop, with things like rum being even cheaper than fruit juice.
+This is compounded by the fact that the Philippines is a cheap place to shop, with things like rum being even cheaper than fruit juice.
 Spa treatments are also excellent value, with full-body massages costing only 350 pesos (or 8 US dollars) in some places.